 - Does one create compelling content which many can relate to?

 - Is one’s brand strong enough to improve music consumption/sales?

-Any view about this list can be expressed in the below comments’ section.
+Any reaction to this list can be expressed below in the comments’ section.

 **For a more personalized experience, join other Aipate readers on our email list.**